Equal-Vote/rcv-analysis/README.md

 # Overview
-This is a script that'll run rcv cruncher and all the electiosn you have in the cvr folder, and summarize the results in a csv file
+This is a script that'll run rcv cruncher on all the elections you have in the cvr folder, and summarize the results in a csv file (assuming you specify an output file, otherwise it'll output a json blob to the console)

 You can find descriptions of most of the stats [here](https://rcv-cruncher.readthedocs.io/en/latest/statistics.html)